I’ve taken my fair share of day trips from Barcelona.

 The easiest way to get to Sitges is by train.

-The R2 train passes every 20-30 minutes from Barcelona stations França, Passeig de Gracia, and Sants Estació.
+The R2 train passes every 20-30 minutes from main Barcelona stations França, Passeig de Gracia, and Sants Estació.
 The journey takes about thirty minutes and the cost is around €7.00 return.

 This village on the Costa Dorada not far from Tarragona is one of the most famous destinations on the Catalan coast.